kimdolion/tic-tac-toe-client/README.md

 Began branching to focus features and have better version control going forward.
 Feature2: curl scripts for the game
-Feature3: created gameboard with click event listeners for the individual boxes.
-Can currently add 'X' to any box that is clicked.
+Feature3: created gameboard with click event listeners for the gameboard container.
 Will reset all boxes upon signing out.
+Feature4: win conditions.

 ### Problem-Solving

 ### Unsolved Problems